 Owning a car is the primary and most convenient way Australians get around.
 There are 20.1 million registered vehicles on the road, according to the Australian Bureau of Statistics.
-However, the ongoing costs of a car can be a ‘money pit’ in terms of insurance, registration, repairs, maintenance, toll roads and the only cost that only ever seems to go up: fuel.
+However, car running costs can be a ‘money pit’ in terms of insurance, registration, repairs, maintenance, toll roads and the only cost that only ever seems to go up: fuel.
 So, buckle up and read on to find out how to keep the cost of running your car down.

 How to reduce your fuel costs

 To the detriment of motorists, petrol prices have recently increased in Australia and around the world.
 Petrol prices have spiked up to $2.50 per litre, and oftentimes more for our friends in regional areas.
 And it doesn’t seem like high petrol prices are going away anytime soon.
 In fact, record petrol prices are tipped to surge even higher, but you can avoid pain at the petrol pump with some simple steps.